 Please note - The provision of any clinical opinions, care planning, care plans and/or any advice in relation to care of individual patients will not be provided by the teachers and staff of the course.
 Patient treatment and care is the sole responsibility of the treating clinician.
 Advice regarding the suitability of a clinical case for submission for the clinical module can be given at the tutor’s discretion.

-60% of your first and second year modules will be assessed through exams and 40% through in-course assessment, with the exception of Operative Dentistry – Clinical Skills which is assessed through a practical exercise and accompanying written paper.
+Your performance will be assessed through a combination of coursework, practical exercise and written examinations.
+Forms of assessment may typically include written assignments and clinical case reports.
+Coursework contributes approximately 40% and examinations approximately 60% to your final mark in your first and second year with the exception of Operative Dentistry – Clinical Skills which is assessed through a practical exercise and accompanying written paper.
 Your final-year modules will be assessed through a clinical case portfolio and a dissertation.

 You can take your exams in London or, for overseas students, at centres in your country of residence.